by Tom Allen

 Relatively speaking, deal platforms are still in their infancy, with some M&A advisors, acquiring companies and vendors being reluctant to embrace them.
 However, it is likely that going forward deals will increasingly be discovered and evaluated online with deal platforms constituting a new norm in the M&A pipeline management and due diligence process phases.

 Trade Shows & Conferences

 Trade shows and conferences were traditionally the bread and butter of deal sourcing.
 They offer the chance for companies operating within the same sector to come together and for acquisitive companies to scope out a potential target and speak with key management.
 However, they are becoming more niche in their focus and with the plethora of company information available online (downloadable product guides and even company financial statements, for instance) they are becoming less central to deal sourcing.

 Company Spin-off & Private Equity Divestment

 Companies themselves may be the source of deals.
 For instance, a technology company may be looking to incorporate new tech while deprecating the old.
 For acquisitive companies looking to acquire older technology to fill “product holes” this could present a potential deal source.

 Similarly, a change in strategy may lead to a company spinning off certain business units/assets, which do not help the company achieve its objectives but which may be attractive to certain acquirers.
-Equally, a private equity firm may be looking to divest of an investment – this is becoming increasingly more common in the technology sector, where a private equity firm has invested in an early stage company, benefitted from its exponential growth and is looking to exit – therefore presenting a secondary buyout/investment opportunity for an acquirer/investor.
+A private equity firm, for instance, may be looking to divest of an investment – this is becoming increasingly more common in the technology sector, where a private equity firm has invested in an early stage company, benefitted from its exponential growth and is looking to exit – therefore presenting a secondary buyout/investment opportunity for an acquirer/investor.